-Electrochemistry Interfaces interfaces have these domain, boundary, edge, point, and pair nodes, listed in alphabetical order, available from the Physics ribbon toolbar (Windows users), Physics context menu (Mac or Linux users), or right-click to access the context menu (all users).

-Most nodes and features described in this section are available for all the Electrochemistry branch interfaces unless otherwise indicated.
+The nodes are available from the Physics ribbon toolbar (Windows users), Physics context menu (Mac or Linux users), or right-click to access the context menu (all users).
+The nodes and features described in this section are available for all the Electrochemistry branch interfaces unless otherwise indicated.